adefebrisp/hospital-solar-asset-db/README.md

 </div>

 ### FME Visualizations
-*Visualization of asset data transformation using FME, linking the solar panel data of PostgreSQL database to real-time condition and performance metrics.*
+*Visualization of asset data transformation using FME, **linking solar panel data from the PostgreSQL database to real-time condition and performance metrics**.
+This visualization incorporates **3D geometries** to ensure alignment with real-world structures.
+The solar panels are modeled in 3D space and correctly positioned on the hospital roof to **reflect their actual placement**.*

 <div align="center">
   <img src="assets/Picture4.png" alt="FME Visualization 1" width="600"/>